RoySegall/segallio/src/markdowns/contribution-message-ui.md

     - PHP
     - Drupal
 ---
-Since Drupal 7 did not had a proper UI layout for any custom entity there was a need on providing a way to interact with the Message entities which provided by the *Message* module.
+Since Drupal 7 did not have a proper UI layout for any custom entity there was a need on providing a way to interact with the Message entities provided by the *Message* module.